Skip to content

 This page contains instructions on what you can do if:

-• You lost your mail-in ballot.
+• You lost your absentee or mail ballot.

 In most states you can still vote.
 Check below for the rules in your state.